ruggeri/tech-notes/randos/quantum-computing-2.md

 out (Aaronson says so anyway) that we can approximate any transformation if we have just a few basic transformations.

-Let's consider the Haddamard transformation:
+Let's consider the Hadamard transformation:

     1/sqrt{2} 1/sqrt{2}
     1/sqrt{2} -1/sqrt{2}

 This maps `|0>` to ``1/sqrt{2} (|0> + |1>)`.
 But interesting note: if
-you do it again, you'll get `|1>`.
+you do it again, you'll get `|0>` again.
 This effectively derandomizes the value of the qubit when observed.
 It does this via constructive and destructive interference.
 That happens because of the negative sign, btw.
 Aaronson says we don't need complex amplitudes for quantum computing; that we only need negative probability amplitudes (I think he says so?).